-In my experience, I find that fresh, cool air blowing right on the face is one of the best things to stop car sickness before it causes you to throw up.
+In my experience, I find that fresh, cool air blowing right on the face is one of the best things to stop car sickness before it gets bad.
 So, when your child tells you they are getting sick, either roll down their window or turn up the air conditioning in the car and turn the vents towards them.
 This is also a great time to put a cold water bottle or wet wipe on the back of their neck and their face.
-I don’t know what it is, but cooling the body down is a great way to combat car sickness.
+I don’t know why, but cooling the body down is a great way to combat car sickness.

 Eliminate the causes

-In Tip #2, we talked about learning what causes your child’s car sickness.
-Once you learn these, then eliminate them from your road trips.
+Once you’ve learned what causes your child’s car sickness, then eliminate them from your road trips.
 If playing video games in the car triggers that queasy stomach, then don’t let your kid play them.
 If not looking out the window is the culprit, then make sure that child always has a window seat.
 By eliminating the cause of the sickness, you stop the problem before it even begins!